THE UG LIVE EVENT PROJECT (EVENT PLANNING & MARKETING) - 2022/3

 Meetings and communications management

-CW1 (Group) the Project Feasibility Study (PFS) which is an initial study of all key aspects as regards the event team structure and lines of reporting, the event concept, the design and theme, the demand and completion within the market, an initial overview of the event marketing, initial overview of resource requirements, areas of income, potential costs and desired profits.
+CW1 (Group) the project feasibility study (PFS) which is an initial study of all key aspects as regards the event team structure and lines of reporting, the event concept, the design and theme, the demand and completion within the market, an initial overview of the event marketing, initial overview of resource requirements, areas of income, potential costs and desired profits.
 Finally students will assess areas of business and organisational risks.
-Weighting = 30%
+Weighting = 60%

-- Develop students’ abilities to conceive and design exciting and feasable creative event concepts
+- Develop students' abilities to conceive and design exciting and feasible creative event concepts

 - Develop students' abilities to identify suitable resources, create feasible event budgets

-- Develop students’ abilities to identify areas of income and generate revenues and create a profit from the event project
+- Develop students' abilities to identify areas of income and manage the finances of the event project

-- Develop students abilities to develop excellent marketing strategies and plans
+- Develop students' abilities to develop event marketing strategies

 - Develop students' abilities to comprehensively document the plans for the staging of the event and delivery of all aspects of the customers' event experience